 Option 1: Incorporate the course into your website

 Make it simple to browse to different tabs of your website.
-This way, your students can get to their downloads, new course offers, and your website’s main pages based on what is most beneficial to them.
+This way, your students can access their downloads, new course offers, and your website’s primary pages based on what is most beneficial to them.

 Option 2: Choose a platform for the course